Kate graduated from Sonoma State University with a Bachelor of Science (BS) degree in biology. She currently resides in Sonoma, California.

 Action must be taken if there is to be any advancement in reducing arsenic levels in our food supply.
 Consumer Reports argues that the EPA, FDA, and USDA should work to ban all arsenic-laden pesticides, manure fertilizer, livestock drugs, and animal by-products.

-- An arsenic standard to be set for rice.
+- An arsenic standard for rice.

 - An acceleration of rice industry efforts to reduce arsenic levels.